 By Flight

-Now there is a flight from Dhangadi & Nepalgunj to Achham's Sanphebagar followed by a few hours bus trip to get to Bajura from there.
+Now, there is a flight from Dhangadi and Nepalgunj to Achham's Sanphebagar, followed by a few-hour bus trip to Bajura from there.

 By Roadway

-Badimalika can also be reached by taking a bus to Budhiganga Municipality's Bamka Bazaar and going to Triveni Municipality, either by taking the Maure Kailashmandu or Maure Chhatara route.
+Badimalika can also be reached by bus from Budhiganga Municipality's Bamka Bazaar to Triveni Municipality, either on the Maure Kailashmandu or Maure Chhatara route.

-The shortest route to Badimalik is known to be Maure Kailashmandu road pursuing Nateshwori Temple path.
+The shortest route to Badimalik is known to be Maure Kailashmandu road pursuing the Nateshwori Temple path.

-You can also enter Badimalika through Martadi road which lies about two hours away from Bamka Bazar Station.
-To get to Martadi by highway, first, you have to reach Dhangadhi or Nepalgunj or Tikapur and then take a direct bus.
+You can also enter Badimalika through Martadi Road, which is about two hours away from Bamka Bazar Station.
+To get to Martadi by highway, first, you have to reach Dhangadhi, Nepalgunj, or Tikapur and then take a direct bus.

 History of Badimalika Temple

-According to Hindu scriptures, Daksha Prajapati, Sati Devi's father held a Yagya where he invited all the gods, except Lord Shiva.
-So Sati went to the ritual and questioned her father why she hadn't asked her husband, Mahadev.
+According to Hindu scriptures, Sati Devi's father, Daksha Prajapati, held a Yagya where he invited all the gods except Lord Shiva.
+Sati attended the ritual and questioned her father as to why she hadn't asked her husband, Mahadev.

 Daksha Prajapati answered that Shiva consumed beer, smoked ganja, dwelled in cemeteries, wore a snake around his neck, had dreadlocks, smeared his body with ash, and wore tiger skin.
 So he was not a fitting person to invite for such a vital ceremony.